Bo Peep (Toy Story): Toy Story 2

 Bo makes a few brief speaking cameo appearances in the beginning and the end of Toy Story 2.
 She continues to show her attraction to Woody, flirting with him, and also assures him that Andy will always care about him.

 Toy Story 3

-Bo appeared briefly in the beginning of Toy Story 3 but doesn't speak.
+Bo appears briefly in the beginning of Toy Story 3 but doesn't speak.
 Her cameo is in the home movies Andy's mom makes.
 By the time of the actual events of the film, it is revealed that Bo is one of the toys that have been given away.

 Toy Story 4

 In August 2015, it was revealed that Bo Peep would have a major role in Toy Story 4, with initial reports stating that the film would center on a quest by Woody and Buzz to find Bo.